 - accommodation and classrooms, to a children's nursery.
 The property was formerly used for the above, but the use was ceased with the closure of St Bees School in 2015.
 While the main part of the school has since reopened, this property (and other separate buildings detached from the main campus) has been vacant since. - 3.2 The proposed alterations to the property in terms of works to the actual building would comprise very minimal changes, with the main changes externally associated with the walls and grounds. - 3.3 The existing access to the south of the building will be improved by removing a section of wall to the north of the access to improve the width of the access.
 The gatepost will be retained and relocated to the new end of the wall.
-Currently the access is the only access for the property, and it has no visibility in either direction as the adjacent walls are over 1.0m high and directly adjacent to the highway. - 3.4 In addition, a new vehicular exit from the site is proposed to be made in the stone wall to the north of the building leading into the curtilage land.
-This is near to the location of a previous opening in the wall made a few years ago for an access for work associated with railway improvements work. - 3.5 The existing access to the south of the building will form the 'in' to the site, with the new opening to the north as the 'out'.
+Currently the access is the only access for the property, and it has no visibility in either direction as the adjacent walls are over 1.0m high and directly adjacent to the highway. - In addition, a new vehicular exit from the site is proposed to be made in the stone wall to the north of the building leading into the curtilage land.
+This is near to the location of a previous opening in the wall made a few years ago for an access for work associated with railway improvements work. - 3.3 The existing access to the south of the building will form the 'in' to the site, with the new opening to the north as the 'out'.
 The gatepost to the entrance will be relocated to extend the width of this opening to 4.0m.
+The visibility splay required for the exit is over the adjacent front wall to the property and within the applicant's site.
 The stone wall adjacent to the exit from the site will be reduced in height to the north to allow better visibility.
-The proposed site exit will not impact upon the railway crossing and hatched road marking due to the location closest to the property.
-The wall is of a sandstone construction, with stones of random sizes, with a peaked sandstone coping stone on top.
-The work would comprise reducing the wall to 1.0m, including the reuse of the existing coping stones. - 3.6 The internal alterations proposed consist of a new door opening between the rooms noted as G 1.07 (Proposed Playroom 3) and G 1.09 (Proposed Pre-school Room) on the ground floor. - 3.7 The property will have 14 in curtilage parking spaces around the building, which will be utilised for staff parking only and a parent drop-off area. - 3.8 The application site is considered well related to the existing properties in the village but will not adversely impact the surrounding occupants. - 3.9 The proposed day to day running of the nursery would be the same as the current situation at Abbots Court.
+The proposed site exit will not impact upon the railway crossing and hatched road marking due to the location closest to the property. - 3.4 The internal alterations proposed consist of a new door opening between the rooms noted as G 1.07 (Proposed Playroom 3) and G 1.09 (Proposed Pre-school Room) on the ground floor. - 3.5 The property will have 14 in curtilage parking spaces around the building, which will be utilised for staff parking only.
+The parent drop off area will be in the village car park opposite the site. - 3.6 The application site is considered well related to the existing properties in the village but will not adversely impact the surrounding occupants. - 3.7 The proposed day to day running of the nursery would be the same as the current situation at Abbots Court.
 The nursery has on average 40 children on site at any one time.
 It is a very flexible nursery with no set sessions, which allows the parents to come and go throughout the whole day.
-This makes it easier for drop offs and collections as there is never a particular busy time where a number of parents are trying to get to the property at a certain point. - 3.10 The existing nursery currently has 15 staff members, some are full and some part time, so generally there is around 10 staff at one time.
+This makes it easier for drop offs and collections as there is never a particular busy time where a number of parents are trying to get to the property at a certain point. - 3.8 The existing nursery currently has 15 staff members, some are full and some part time, so generally there is around 10 staff at one time.
 Again, they are also flexible hours so come at different times.
 This will remain the same in the new building.